Tutorial 9: Select files and run processes

 Control the output file names

-If you are running two processes with different parameters but that produce exactly the same file names and file comments, you wouldn't be able to select them with this process.
+If you are running two processes with different parameters but that produce exactly the same file paths and file names, you wouldn't be able to select them with this process.
 But immediately after calling any process, you can add the process File > Add tag to tag one specific set of files, so that you can easily re-select them later.